 Barry’s work comes through strongly when Midnight Cowboy gets to its more daring content.
 The one gay sex experience depicted takes place in the balcony of a movie theater showing a fictional movie called ‘Voyage into Space.’
 It’s a clear imitation of Antonio Margheriti’s Space Men, aka Assignment: Outer Space.
 Schlesinger gets the look of the cheap Italo picture down pat, the only caveat being that it’s too polished to be Margheriti!
 Anyway, John Barry’s ominous space music comments on Joe’s gay sex situation — he’s in unknown territory, and not enjoying himself at all.
 We’re told that in the book Joe Buck had bisexual encounters back in Texas.
 His self esteem was so low, he thought all he had to offer in friendship was sex.
 In the movie Buck is no more bisexual than he is a criminal.
 Each is taken as a last resort: “Okay, you know what you gotta do.”

 Other composers put together the psychedelic suite “Old Man Willow” for the Warholesque party scene, a pastiche, augmented with drugs, of what had gone down at The Factory a couple of years before.
-Ratso creeps around the periphery, stealing the catered food, while Joe freaks out, has a blast, and makes his best New York connection in Shirley (Brenda Vaccaro), a well-heeled woman who finds him both amusing and just the stud she’s looking for.
+Ratso creeps around the periphery stealing the catered food, while Joe freaks out, has a blast and makes his best New York connection in the well-heeled Shirley (Brenda Vaccaro).
+The woman finds him amusing, and just the stud she’s looking for.